Business models and customer relations

 - Industry teams pool cross-unit expertise, knowledge and contacts

-We serve customers from many different sectors with a broad portfolio of diverse competencies, processes, technologies and products.
-Around half of our business units are geared toward specific industries.
+We serve customers from many different sectors with our broad portfolio of diverse competencies, processes, technologies and products.
+Around half of our business units are oriented toward industries.
 By combining expertise and resources, we position ourselves as a solution-oriented system provider for our customers.

 The close alignment of our business with our customers’ needs is an important component of our “We create chemistry” strategy.
-We therefore aim to keep systematically and structurally enhancing our industry orientation in the future.
+We will therefore continue the systematic and structured enhancement of our industry orientation in the future.